-Very few things in this world excite me more than throwing together the perfect cheese board for a party or romantic picnic.
+Very few things in this world excite me more than building the perfect cheese board for a party or romantic picnic.
 Not only is cheese one of my favorite foods, I love the colors and creativity that go into it.
-That being said, much more goes into assembling a traditional charcuterie and cheese board than most entertainers know.
-Selecting and pairing a neutral variety of low-cost grocery store cheeses with the right compliments can easily create a praise-worthy light bite dining experience on a dime.
-Plus, if you have the proper presentation tools, you’ll give the impression of a fancy appetizer that your guests will want to plaster it all over Instagram, regardless of budget.
-Here are six simple tips for impressing your guests this summer with the perfect cheese board.
+That being said, more goes into assembling a traditional charcuterie or cheese board than most people know.
+Selecting and pairing a neutral variety of low-cost grocery store cheeses with the right compliments can easily create a praise-worthy light bite dining– and it doesn’t have to be expensive either.
+If you have the proper presentation tools, your guests will want to plaster it all over Instagram, regardless of budget.
+Here are six simple tips for impressing your guests with the perfect cheese board.
 Here are six of the best ones–

 Tip #1: Choose a variety of cheeses.

 Tip #2: Offer a selection of breads or crackers.

 Similarly to the cheeses, it’s a good idea to vary taste and texture in crackers and breads.
-In Kate Spade’s All in Good Taste, Kate Spade New York’s charming guide to entertaining, she suggests including plain bread (baguette, sourdough) or neutral crackers in a separate basket and/or picking a bread with walnuts, dried fruit or olives, which pair well with cheese.
-I personally rely on Dare’s variety of crisp crackers to make sure every guest is happy.
-Their collection of delicious crackers are loaded with crunch and packed with flavor to make inventive summer canapés better, and Dare’s extensive cracker varieties offer lite-bite dining options to make entertaining fuss-free.
+In Kate Spade’s All in Good Taste, she suggests including plain bread (baguette, sourdough) or neutral crackers in a separate basket and/or picking a bread with walnuts, dried fruit or olives, which pair well with cheese.
+I personally love Dare’s variety of crisp crackers to make sure every guest is happy.
+They’re loaded with flavor and are ultra affordable, too!

 Tip #3: Serve your cheese plate with a mixture of jarred condiments, fruits, and vegetables.

 All of your guests’ palettes are different, so consider putting out a combination of honey, tart chutneys, and spicy mustards, as well as seasonal fruits and vegetables (seasonal=inexpensive), like raspberries and blueberries.
 Dried fruit is a great option, too, along with savory snacks like artichoke hearts, pickles, olives, nuts, or dried fruits, as well.
 For an idea of ideal pairings, All in Good Taste recommends:

 - mixing lighter cheeses (herb-coated goat cheese, buffalo mozzarella) with savory sides, like olives, prosciutto, cornichons, walnuts, tomato, fig chutney, and/or caramelized onion jam